Hiking & Trekking Tours & Trips in Central America

 Santa Ana Volcano's marked trails challenge hikers with loose rocks and exposed roots.
 The paths through El Imposible National Park cross eight rivers and a historic gorge, ranging from 300m to 1450m elevation.
 Coffee plantation trails near Ataco round out the journey.

-Duration 6 days Destinations San Salvador, Cerro Verde National Park, Concepcion de Ataco, Playa El Tunco Age Range 21 to 75 year olds Operated in English, Spanish Distance 110 mi Operator Inter Tours From
+Duration 6 days Destinations San Salvador, Cerro Verde National Park, Concepcion de Ataco, Playa El Tunco Age Range Ages 21+ Operated in English, Spanish Distance 110 mi Operator Inter Tours From

 From Antigua: 2-Day Acatenango Volcano Hiking Tour with Local guide